-There is no penalty for failing the exam, but students who do fail should immediately take steps to further their language studies, pass the exam as soon as possible, and thus maintain satisfactory progress in the program.
-Professor Alan Wallach administers the language exams, and they are offered at regular intervals established by the program.
-Students interested in language instruction should contact Graduate Center for information about language exam courses; the DGS can sometimes also provide assistance on language exam preparation.
+There is no penalty for failing the exam, but students who do fail should immediately take steps to further their language studies, pass the exam as soon as possible, and thus maintain satisfactory progress in the Program.
+The DGS administers the language exams, and they are offered at regular intervals established by the Program.
+Students interested in language instruction should contact the Dean of Graduate Studies for information about language exam courses; the DGS can sometimes also provide guidance on language exam preparation.